 Youth Program (arriving 7th grade-Completed 12th grade)

-2018 Youth Theme Speakers – Eva Beal and Claire Galpern
+2018 Youth Theme Speakers – Eva Beal, Claire Galpern, India Harris

 Youth can be a powerful force in fighting for the way they want things to be.
 Summer Institute enthusiasts Claire and Eva will be leading the youth program on youth activism and youth-led organizing.
 With racial justice and gender equality as the focus, they will equip the youth will tools for social change.
 As longtime SI attendees and veterans of the youth program, Claire and Eva will engage the youth in what promises to be a lively week complete with interactive activities and participatory games.
 They love UU youth ministry, youth power and social change and are excited to share that with you!